Code-Institute-Submissions/ConorDavison-go-lanza/README.md

 ## Functionality Testing
 - I used Chrome developer tools throughout the creation and devlopemnt of this site.
 ## Combatability Testing
 -  The site has been tested across multiple virtual mobile devices and browsers.
-I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.
+I checked all supported devices in both Mozilla web developer tools and Chrome developer tools.
+### Known bug
+- At time of submission when viewing site on virtual tablet the title didnt appear to be in full view when screen loaded.
 ## Code Validation
 - HTML has been passed through W3 Validator with no issues or warnings.
 - CSS has passed through W3 JigSaw validator with no issues.